canonical/lxd/doc/api-extensions.md

 OVN networks and NICs.
 This replaces the removed ACL `default.action` and `default.logged` keys.

 ## gpu\_mig
 This adds support for NVIDIA MIG.
-It introduces the `mig` gputype and associaetd config keys.
+It introduces the `mig` gputype and associated config keys.

 ## project\_usage
 Adds an API endpoint to get current resource allocations in a project.